moomou/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+Here are some example images of center lane driving:

 ![ex1](asset/ex1.jpg)
 ![ex2](asset/ex2.jpg)

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to return to center
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to return to center.
+An example image is shown below.

 ![recovery](asset/recovery.jpg)

 Then I repeated this process on track one in reverse direction.

-To augment the data sat, I also flipped images and angles.
-Here is an image that has then been flipped:
+To augment the dataset further, I also flipped images and angles.
+Here is an image that has then been horizontally flipped:

 ![flipped](asset/recovery_flip.jpg)